jtalborough/hidden-roast-society-site/content/_index.md

 ### What This Is

-A private coffee club with limited membership.
-Roasted in small batches, each batch unique.
-Delivered to your door.
+A coffee club for people who care about what's in their cup.
+Every roast is small batch.
+Every bag is different.
+Every member gets coffee roasted fresh and shipped the next day.

 ### What This Isn't